meltano/handbook/src/_company/laptop_security.md

 The below requirements apply to all Meltano workstations.

-- Automatic security updates enabled on laptop.
+1. Automatic security updates enabled on laptop.
-- Anti-virus installed on laptop.
+1. Screensaver lock meets policy for max time between start of screensaver and locking of laptop.
-- Screensaver lock meets policy for max time between start of screensaver and locking of laptop.
+1. Hard drive encryption is enabled.
-- Hard drive encryption is enabled.
+1. Anti-virus installed on laptop.
+(Requirement [waived](https://help.drata.com/en/articles/5282257-mac-os-and-antivirus-software) for MacOS users on a sufficiently recent OS version.)

 ### Uploading Evidence of Laptop Compliance